 It would be difficult to imagine Galveston Island without the Galveston Seawall.
 It may be the defining feature of the island, and no visit to Galveston would be complete without it.
-The city of Galveston began work on the Seawall after the devastating Hurricane of 1900, the deadliest natural disaster in United States history.
-Construction of the Seawall and the related raising of the eastern end of the island took six years and made possible the survival and development of the city to its current state.
+The city of Galveston began work on the Seawall after the devastating Hurricane of 1900.
+This was the deadliest natural disaster in United States history.
+Construction of the Seawall and raising the eastern end of the island took six years, by doing this survival and development of the city remains in its current state.
 In 1977, the Seawall was listed on the National Register of Historic Places, and in 2001 was designated by the American Society of Civil Engineers as a National Civil Engineering Landmark.

 The beaches along Seawall Boulevard play host to any number of family-friendly activities.
 Depending on the season, visitors can involve themselves in Galveston fishing, volleyball games, impromptu games of soccer and Frisbee, or—of course—simply lounging in the sand.
 The waves of Galveston Island are mild and welcoming, making the beaches along Seawall Boulevard the ideal family spot.

-Essentially, the Seawall is the island’s backbone and its connection to the ocean, which makes it an indispensable part of your visit to the island.
+Essentially, the Seawall is the island’s backbone and its connection to the gulf, which makes it an indispensable part of your visit to the island.
+If you are interested in purchasing a home in Galveston or renting a vacation rental please contact Ryson Real Estate.